MicrosoftDocs/power-platform/power-platform/admin/create-environment.md

 To create an environment, these requirements must be true:

 1. The user has a license that allows environment creation.
-This requirement is waived for Global admins and Power Platform admins except for trial (standard) environments; see #2.c later.
+This requirement is waived for service administrators such as Power Platform admins and Dynamics 365 admins except for trial (standard) environments; see #2.c later.

    | License | Trial | Production |
    | --- | --- | --- |